 On December 16, 2004, the Financial Accounting Standards Board, or FASB, issued FASB Statement No. 123 (revised 2004), "Share-Based Payment," or FAS 123R, which is a revision of FASB Statement No. 123, "Accounting for Stock-Based Compensation," or FAS 123.
 FAS 123R supersedes Accounting Principles Board Opinion No. 25, or APB 25, "Accounting for Stock Issued to Employees," and amends FASB Statement No. 95, "Statement of Cash Flows."
 Generally, the approach in FAS 123R is similar to the approach described in FAS 123.
 However, FAS 123R requires all share-based payments to employees, including grants of employee stock options and restricted stock, to be recognized in the income statement based on their fair values over the requisite service period.
-The Company adopted FAS No. 123R on January 1, 2006.
-Please see Note 5 for further discussion related to the Company's adoption of the statement.
+The Company adopted FAS 123R on January 1, 2006.
+See Note 5 for further discussion related to the Company's adoption of this statement.

 In May 2005, the FASB issued FASB Statement No. 154, "Accounting Changes and Error Corrections-A Replacement of APB Opinion No. 20 and FASB Statement No. 3," or FAS 154.
 This new standard requires retrospective application to prior periods' financial statements of voluntary changes in accounting principles, unless it is impracticable to do so.
 FAS 154 also provides that a correction of errors in previously issued financial statements should be termed a restatement.
 The new standard is effective for accounting changes and correction of errors in fiscal years beginning after December 15, 2005.
+The Company does not expect FAS 154 to have a material impact on its current practices or results of operations.